commit-live-students/pandas_project/q01_read_csv_data_to_df/README.md

 * Returns a Pandas DataFrame when given a path to a CSV file

 ### Parameters
-- path: path of the file to be loaded `dtype: str`
+- path: path of the file to be loaded

 ### Returns
 - DataFrame with Data from the CSV file. `dtype: DataFrame`